openaps/AndroidAPSdocs/docs/EN/Usage/Analyze-Graphs-Curves.md

 ![](..\images\4h_Meal_EN.jpg)

-COB prediction curve (orange): For a meal, if you have correctly estimated the carbohydrate, the main curve to be analyzed is the COB curve.
+**COB prediction curve (orange):** For a meal, if you have correctly estimated the carbohydrate, the main curve to be analyzed is the COB curve.
 But it takes about 1 hour in this example before having prediction close to reality!
 And after one hour, it's the only curve that remains very stable...

-UAM prediction curve (yellow): the first hour, the UAM curve is far below COB curve but it raise slowly and after one hour, it's very close to COB curve.
-That means that estimated carbs entered for the meal was quite good...
-If the UAM curve had quickly raised far above the COB curve, it would probably indicate an underestimated amount of carbs (or may be a IC too high).
-If the UAM curve had remained far below the COB curve, even after 1 hour, it would probably indicate an over-estimated amount of carbs (or may be a too low IC).
+**UAM prediction curve (yellow):** The UAM curve represents and extrapolates the deviation of the observed and expected CGM values.
+With prebolus a typical observation could be that the first hour, the UAM curve is far below COB curve but will rise slowly and be very close to the COB curve.
+Usually this means "everything is going accordig to plan"; carb amount has been estimated well.
+With a larger pre-bolus time and a very flat postprandial BG cuve the UAM curve might be below COB for a much longer period of time.
+If the UAM curves deviates heavily from the COB curve:
+If the UAM curve raises quickly above COB this might mean that carbs have been over-estimated (carb counting) or insulin underestimated (IC factor).
+Be careful when setting an action here.
+The algorithm most likely will have increased insulin already.
+If the UAM curve had remained far below the COB curve, it could indicate an under-estimated amount of carbs (or wrong IC).
+It may also mean that carbs don't materialize due to more physical activity, a stomach bug, ... the algorithm will reduce insulin but it is good to still have an eye open for hypoglycemia.

-IOB prediction curve (dark blue): Because this curve does not take into account carbs, it is of interest only if you have a high BG before the meal and you do a pre-bolus.
+**IOB prediction curve (dark blue):** Because this curve does not take into account carbs, it is of interest only if you have a high BG before the meal and you do a pre-bolus.
 It allows to see how the BG will evolve and when it will be necessary to start the meal not to risk making a hypo.

-ZT prediction curve (light blue): when this curve is below IOB curve, you can forget it...
+**ZT prediction curve (light blue):** *mostly for internal calculation.
+Maximum impact a zero-temp can have on an IOB-only curve*